Vegetarian's Japan Guide

 It depends on what you want to do on the island.

-One day is probably enough if you plan to explore the main attractions on Nokonoshima.
+One day is probably enough if you plan to explore the main attractions on Nokonoshima Island.
 However, staying overnight on the island is probably better if you want to hike through the mountain trails.

 Nokonoshima Tourist Center – Noko no Ichi (能古島案内所・のこの市)

 Although small, Noko no Ichi is a multi-functioned facility where you can get Nokonoshima’s sightseeing information and local specialties.
-Because there are no convenience stores on Nokonoshima, if you have forgotten to bring something you need urgently with you, you might be able to purchase it from there.
+Because there are no convenience stores on Nokonoshima, if you have forgotten to bring something you need urgently, you might be able to purchase it from there.

 Light meals are also served in Noko no Ichi, although there are no vegetarian options.

 Instead of taking the sightseeing bus to tour around the island, why not cycle your way there?
-Although it is more expensive compared to standard bikes, we highly recommend renting electric-assisted bikes.
-Otherwise, it can be quite tiring to cycle up the hills when using regular bikes.
+Although it is more expensive than standard bicycles, we highly recommend renting electric-assisted ones.
+Otherwise, it can be quite tiring to cycle up the hills with regular bicycles.

 ☛ In early spring, make sure you visit the east coast for the cherry trees.